Boyle-Lab/NanoPal-and-Cas9-targeted-enrichement-pipelines/README.md

 ## Contact:

-for Nano-Pal and guide RNA design arthurz@umich.edu or https://github.com/WeichenZhou
+for Nano-Pal and others: arthurz@umich.edu or https://github.com/WeichenZhou

-for cleavage-site anlaysis castrocp@umich.edu or https://github.com/castrocp
+for cleavage-site anlaysis: castrocp@umich.edu or https://github.com/castrocp

+for methylation analysis: crmumm@umich.edu or https://github.com/crmumm